islammohy/ats-pub/README.md

-# ATS Publications Genral App release v 1.0
+# ATS Publications General App release v 1.0

 Welcome to the ATS Publications App repository!
 This app provides access to a collection of martial for all ATS books.